Skip to main content

 person.introduce(); // Hello, I am Adam!

-Astute readers may have already noticed that there's another difference between a simple ES2015 class and the above TypeScript class – that is, we need to specify a member first before we can assign values to it using the this keyword – that's why we have a member name specified in the first line of the class definition.
+Sharp-eyed readers will have spotted another difference from a plain ES2015 class.
+You need to declare a member before you can assign values to it with this.
+That’s why name appears on the first line of the class definition.

 Inheritance

-Inheritance works in the same way and we can use both the extend keyword and the super method call to create a child class and to invoke a method from the parent class respectively:
+Inheritance works the same way.
+Use extends to create a child class and super to call a method from the parent:

 class Person {